Do You Have Sleep Problems? You Are Not Alone!

-One of the chief complaints worldwide, regardless of age, is lack of sleep, let alone getting restorative sleep.
-However, in a recent sleep survey, which included 5,256 patient-members with a range of health conditions, many reported chronic difficulties with sleep.
-Some of the responses were:
+One of the biggest complaints worldwide is of sleep problems.
+In a recent sleep survey, of 5,256 patient-members with a range of health conditions polled, many reported chronic difficulties with sleep.

-- 30% of respondents said they “rarely” or “never” got a good night’s sleep
+- 30% of respondents said they “rarely” or “never” get a good night’s sleep

 - 53% of those who believed they had a sleep problem had been dealing with their sleep difficulty for at least a year